sbt/sbt/src/sphinx/Howto/scala.rst

 See :doc:`cross building </Detailed-Topics/Cross-Build>`.

 .. howto::
-   :id: console-quick
+   :id: consoleQuick
    :title: Enter the Scala REPL with a project's dependencies on the classpath, but not the compiled project classes
    :type: command

-   console-quick
+   consoleQuick

-The ``console-quick`` action retrieves dependencies and puts them on the classpath of the Scala REPL.
+The ``consoleQuick`` action retrieves dependencies and puts them on the classpath of the Scala REPL.
 The project's sources are not compiled, but sources of any source dependencies are compiled.
-To enter the REPL with test dependencies on the classpath but without compiling test sources, run ``test:console-quick``.
+To enter the REPL with test dependencies on the classpath but without compiling test sources, run ``test:consoleQuick``.
 This will force compilation of main sources.

 .. howto::
    :id: console